saharnazb/saharnazb.github.io/_pages/home.md

 #### About me

 <div class="justified">
-I am an Assistant Teaching Professor of Economics at the University of Wisconsin - La Crosse.
-I joined the UWL Department of Economics in Fall 2024.
-I earned my Ph.D. in Economics from the Darla Moore School of Business at the University of South Carolina (USC), specializing in applied microeconomics.
-My research focuses on labor economics and economics of education.
-My primary area of research interest on these topics lies at the intersection of diversity and inclusion, and public policy analysis.
-I have the experience of teaching Introduction to Economics and Principles of Microeconomics at USC and teaching introductory level Macroeconomics at UWL.
-I am originally from Urmia, Iran, and I earned my Master's and Bachelor's degree in economics from Urmia University.
+I am a Teaching Assistant Professor of Economics at the University of Wisconsin - La Crosse (UWL), where I joined the Department of Economics in Fall 2024.
+I earned my Ph.D. in Economics from the Darla Moore School of Business at the University of South Carolina, with a focus on applied microeconomics.
+My research lies at the intersection of labor economics, education policy, and the integration of artificial intelligence into education and labor markets.
+I am particularly interested in how public policy can improve outcomes for historically underserved and marginalized communities.

+  I have taught a range of undergraduate courses, including Introduction to Economics and Principles of Microeconomics at USC, and Global Macroeconomics and Data Analysis for Business Applications at UWL.

+  Originally from Urmia, Iran, I completed both my bachelor’s and master’s degrees in Economics at Urmia University, a top-tier public university.
+I was admitted through Iran’s highly competitive national entrance exam (Konkour), and my education was fully funded by the government based on academic merit.
+In both degrees, I graduated at the top of my class: ranked 2nd out of 60 students in my undergraduate cohort and 3rd out of 30 in my master’s program.

+  As a first-generation college graduate, the first in my family whose parents did not attend college, these early milestones instilled in me a deep commitment to education and equity.
+These values continue to shape my teaching and research today.

 </div>

 <br/>